Why do we seek to please? And how?

-Fawn was commissioned by The Place and supported by Dance City, Wellcome Collection and ARC, using public funding by Arts Council England.
+Fawn was commissioned by The Place and supported by Dance City, Wellcome Collection, ARC and Yorkshire Dance, using public funding by Arts Council England.

 'Fawn was a vaudevillian riot of meta moments and delicious visual comedy (watch closely for the Keaton-esque bit with the microphones), a sticky candy wrapper encasing a sledgehammer of a point about female social performance in the world today.'

 - Leigh Venus, NARC at Fawn and other works